le-fer123/clearity-backend/PROJECT_STRUCTURE.md

 - Easy to mock for testing
 - Clear separation from business logic

-### 5-Layer Architecture
+### 4-Layer Architecture

 - Each layer has single responsibility
 - Only Layer 1 talks to users
+- Layer 4 combines reasoning and action generation for efficiency
-- Layers 2-5 output structured data only
+- Layers 2, 4, 5 output structured data only
 - Clear orchestration flow

 ### Async Throughout